 - Next, click on the System and Security option then you will find out the System Maintenance troubleshooter screen.

 - Now follow the screen orders, and it will automatically detect problems, and it will fix them eventually if there are any issues.

 2Set Automatic Maintenance Schedule

-- Go to the Control Panel, click on the View By drop-down in the top right corner, and select the Large icons option.
+- Go to the Control Panel, click on the View By drop-down on the top right corner, and select the Large icons option.

-- Next, click on Security and Maintenance, then click on the Maintenance drop-down menu.
+- Next, click on the Security and Maintenance, then click on the Maintenance drop-down menu.

 - After that, select the Change maintenance settings, and you will see the Run maintenance tasks daily at option.

 - So set a suitable time and click on the OK button.

 - Now Microsoft Windows OS will run the maintenance tasks automatically at your selected time.
 Lastly check, if this process has fixed the error or not.